thesse1/webmethods-api-gateway-staging/README.md

 | api_project | Case-sensitive name of the API project to be exported |
 | commit_message | The change will be committed with this commit message

+The build-and-deploy-api.yml template does not have any additional parameters.

 ### Job templates

 The job-level pipeline templates used in these pipelines can be found in the /pipelines/job-templates folder: